laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 The light program pauses then for one 20 ms period (``sleep 0``), which causes the LED values we assigned to be actually executed and other light controller functions to run.
 Without the sleep statement the light program would run for 50 internal instructions before being forcefully paused, which is unnecessary.
 After the 20 ms are over the ``goto`` statement is executed and the light program continues from the begin.

-The following sections all elements of the light program language in detail.
+The following sections explain all elements of the light program language in detail.

 ## Comments and line continuation